amacal/ine/README.md

 - [IMPROVEMENT] Pressing enter in the captcha text field triggers solving it

 # 0.2
-- [BUG] Captcha timeout could terminate the application
+- [FIX] Captcha timeout could terminate the application
-- [BUG] PhantomJS fatal not related to the process could terminate the process
+- [FIX] PhantomJS fatal not related to the process could terminate the process

 # 0.1
 - Initial release